Sultanah Fatimah Specialist Hospital

 Sultanah Fatimah Specialist Hospital (Hospital Pakar Sultanah Fatimah; abbrev: HPSF) is a government-funded specialist hospital in Bandar Maharani, Muar, Johor, Malaysia.
 It is managed by the Ministry of Health of Malaysia.

 Muar also known as the Royal Town of Bandar Maharani is located about 175 km from Johor Bahru, the state capital of Johor.
 It has an area of 2346.12 km2 and population of 437 164 people (c.
 2007).
-HPSF is the third most important hospital in Johor after Sultanah Aminah Hospital dan Sultan Ismail Hospital, both in Johor Bahru.
+HPSF is the third most important hospital in Johor after Sultanah Aminah Hospital and Sultan Ismail Hospital, both in Johor Bahru.
 It is also a referral hospital for to neighbouring districts Batu Pahat, Segamat and Tangkak hospitals in the northern region of Johor state.

 History

 The hospital has its origins in a dispensary established in 1900 in a small building at Jalan Petri, Muar.
 It was known as the ‘Government Dispensary’ at that time and situated at the present HSBC Bank opposite the Muar Trade Centre building at the intersection with Jalan Othman, the street where the present Muar District Health Office is also located just a stone's throw away.

 The whole health service was later shifted to the current location at Jalan Salleh in 1918, after a new building built at Muar River side when the town of Muar was being restructured.